A common question we receive is does life insurance cover suicide?

 Yes, there are a few other factors that could affect life insurance payouts in cases of suicide.
 For example, if the life insurance policy has a suicide clause, then the insurer will not pay out a death benefit to the beneficiary if the policyholder dies by suicide within the specified time frame.

-Furthermore, if the life insurance policy is a term life policy, then the insurer will not pay out a death benefit to the beneficiary if the policyholder dies by suicide within the specified time frame.
-However, after the period is over, life insurance companies will pay out death benefits to beneficiaries even if the policyholder died by suicide.
+Furthermore, if the life insurance policy is a term life insurance policy, then the insurer will not pay out a death benefit to the beneficiary if the policyholder dies by suicide within the specified time frame.
+However, after the period is over, insurers will pay out death benefits to beneficiaries even if the policyholder died by suicide.

-So, there are a few factors that could affect life insurance payouts in cases of suicide.
+So, there are a few factors that could affect life insurance payouts in cases of suicide, with the policy being a term life policy highlighting just one example.
 However, it is important to note that most policies will still pay out the premiums that were paid for the policy to the beneficiary if the policyholder dies of suicide within the first two years after the life insurance policy is purchased.

 What to do if your life insurance claim is denied?